How to Dye Wool : Best Dyes and Practices for Dyeing Wool Yarns and Fabrics

 These dyes are applicable for protein fibers dyeing because acid dyes are available in their mixture.
 The final color achieved may be faintly different than the expectation, and also the cost is higher as a high amount of dye is required.

 We experimented with a few available dyes that are made for dyeing protein fibers like wool.
-The following dyes performed the best in terms of or vibrancy, fastness, range of shades.
+The Rit all-purpose liquid dyes performed the best in terms of or vibrancy, fastness, range of shades.

 To get your desired shade, you can follow our dye colour mixing guide.
 Just remember to check the self-shades first and adjust accordingly.
 However, we must warn you, it’s almost impossible to get 100% accurate hue and depth on the first try.

 Some colorants need a slightly lower (more acidic) pH than others; using a pH that is too low or too high for your particular coloring will limit your dyeing efficiency.
-Upon choosing your dye, consider a recipe for wool-dyeing that specifies the specific kind of dye.
+Upon choosing your dye, consider a recipe for wool dyeing that specifies the specific kind of dye.
+The same process can be applied while learning how to dye a wool sweater.

 Now, let’s talk about a method of level dyeing of wool or wool portion of a fiber blend.